 Before entering private practice, Stephen worked for several national and Maine conservation and environmental litigation non-profits.
-In the fall of 2018, after a couple years practicing law at a boutique environmental and land use law firm in New Hampshire, Stephen decided to return to the region that first inspired him to pursue a career environmental and land use law when he was an undergraduate at the College of the Atlantic in Bar Harbor.
+In the fall of 2018, after a couple of years practicing law at a boutique environmental and land use law firm in New Hampshire, Stephen decided to return to the region that first inspired him to pursue a career environmental and land use law when he was an undergraduate at the College of the Atlantic in Bar Harbor.

 With his diverse experience, combined with his legal acumen, Stephen is especially adept at cutting through the regulatory and technical fog to give pragmatic advice to municipal officials and boards, assist private developers in securing necessary permits, and guide neighbors and opposition groups in defending against inappropriate or unsustainable developments.

 - Counseling municipalities and business owners on Maine’s evolving marijuana hemp, and CBD regulatory regimes;

 - Drafting ordinances, legislation, and testimony;

 - Navigating Maine’s Freedom of Access Act;

 - Obtaining necessary permits and contract zone agreements from state and federal agencies and municipalities;

 - Tax Increment Financing (TIF) programs;

 - Litigating municipal and governmental appeals on behalf of municipalities, developers, and abutters.

 Stephen graduated from the College of the Atlantic with a B.A. in Human Ecology and earned his J.D. at the University of Maine School of Law.
 After law school, Stephen clerked for the Maine Superior Court in Bangor, Maine.